Deewiliams/zedone-interface/README.md

  The users are able to view the type of  service that the campany offers and also view more about the campany details.

 -Campany Registration Form
-  Only Companies are allowed to Register, Registering with the fellowing Details 1.Company Name
+  Only Companies are allowed to Register, Registering with the following Details.
+  1.Company Name
   2.Company Address
   3.Campany Representative